-- You are ineligible to open a Health Savings Account, because you have Medicare - The only way to open an HSA is to opt out of Part A: - Repay Social Security for all the disability payments you've received, even if you've never used Medicare for medical services - Repay Medicare for any services that you have used
+- You are ineligible to open a Health Savings Account, because you have Medicare - The only way to open an HSA is to opt out of Part A: - Repay Social Security for all the disability payments you've received, even if you've never used Medicare for medical services - Repay Medicare for any services that you have used - See slide 8

-Spouse is enrolled in Medicare
+Spouse is Enrolled in Medicare

-- As the employee, you are the HSA accountholder, therefore you are eligible to open and contribute to a Health Savings Account regardless if your spouse is enrolled in Medicare - If your spouse is covered under Medicare and you are on the plan as an employee only, you can only contribute up to the single maximum contribution for 2016 of \$3,350 each year (combined employee and employer contribution).
-An additional \$1,000 catch-up contribution can be made if you are aged 55 or older.
-However, if your spouse is covered under the BMC plan AND by Medicare you can contribute up to the family maximum of \$6,750 for 2016
+- As the employee, you are the HSA accountholder, therefore you are eligible to open and contribute to a Health Savings Account regardless if your spouse is enrolled in Medicare - If your spouse is covered under Medicare and you are on the plan as an employee only, you can only contribute up to the single maximum contribution of \$3,500 for 2019 or \$3,550 for 2020.
+However, if your spouse is covered under the BMC plan AND by Medicare you can contribute up to the family maximum of \$7,000 for 2019, or \$7,100 for 2020.
+These limits include both employee and employer contributions. - An additional \$1,000 catch-up contribution can be made if you are aged 55 or older.

-Not Medicare Eligible yet, but close!
+Not Medicare Eligible Yet, But Close!

-- You can open and contribute up to the maximum + \$1,000 catch-up contribution to a Health Savings Account - The month you enroll in Medicare (typically the month of your 65th birthday) you must stop contributing - Whether you should delay enrollment in Medicare so you can continue contributing to your HSA depends on your circumstances.
-If you wish to decline Medicare Part B, you can do so and enroll in Part B later when you lose your current employer coverage this is considered a Qualifying Event - You need to be sure to stop all contributions to your HSA up to 6 months before you collect Social Security.
-When you apply for Social Security, Medicare Part A will be retroactive for up to 6 months (as long as you were eligible for Medicare during those 6 months).
-If you do not stop contributing to the HSA 6 months before you apply for Social Security, you may have a tax penalty.
-The penalty is because you were not supposed to put money into your HSA while you had Medicare - At time of retirement you would need to call your local Social Security office www.cms.gov
+- You can open and contribute up to the maximum + \$1,000 catch-up contribution to a Health Savings Account - The month you enroll in Medicare (typically the month of your 65th birthday) you must stop contributing to your HSA - Since changes to your HSA are effective the 1st of the following month, you will need make changes to stop your contributions the month prior to your 65th birthday - If you plan delay your application for Social Security benefits past age 65, remember that Medicare coverage will be retroactive up to 6 months prior to the date you become entitled to Social Security.
+This means you need to stop your HSA contributions up to 7 months prior to receiving your Social Security benefits. - Whether you should delay enrollment in Medicare so you can continue contributing to your HSA depends on your circumstances.
+If you wish to decline Medicare, you can do so and enroll later when you lose your current employer coverage this is considered a Qualifying Event - As you prepare for retirement, you would need to call your local Social Security office www.cms.gov